 The huts on the Three Capes Track are beautifully made and feature shared kitchen/dining areas equipped with heating, basic cooking facilities, solar-powered lighting and running water.
 Sleeping quarters feature individual bunk platforms with mattresses, and toilets are a short walk away.

 Accommodation with Life’s An Adventure is quite a step up.
-Your two nights are spent in the deluxe spa chalets at Stewarts Bay Lodge, just down the road from historical Port Arthur.
-Each chalet has two bedrooms and two bathrooms plus loungeroom.
+Your two nights are spent in the deluxe spa chalets at Stewarts Bay Lodge, just down the road from historic Port Arthur.
+Each chalet has two bedrooms and two bathrooms plus a loungeroom.
 It’s one of those places you look forward to heading to after a long day on the trail.

 Food on the Three Capes Track, well that’s up to you.
 The Port Arthur gift shop has a range of dehydrated meals, snacks and beverages and Three Capes Gear and Gourmet sells a selection of premium DIY meals including reasonably tasty wine in a bladder.